 Obtain A Restraining Order Cobb County GA

-When you obtain a restraining order, it can go a long way in protecting you and your loved ones from violence and danger.
+When you obtain a protective order, it can go a long way in protecting you and your loved ones from violence and danger.
 Once the court makes a restraining order, it binds the respondent, who will face arrest and criminal prosecution for breaching the order.

-Although domestic violence is a serious problem, mistakes or misunderstandings can happen, sometimes resulting in an unjust restraining order being filed against an accused individual.
+Although domestic and family violence is a serious problem, mistakes or misunderstandings can happen, sometimes resulting in an unjust restraining order being filed against an accused individual.
 If you have found yourself in this situation, criminal defense attorney Holly Waltman is prepared to protect your rights.

 A hearing for a restraining order holds within 30 days of the filing of a petition.
 The petition informs the respondent of the new court date for the hearing.
 You, the respondent, must then prepare and respond to the allegations against yourself.

 At the end of the hearing, the court determines probable cause against the respondent.
-If the judge is satisfied that the petitioner has made out a case on the preponderance of evidence, the court will make the necessary orders.
+If the judge is satisfied that the petitioner has made out a case on the preponderance of the evidence, the court will make the necessary orders.

 Defending Against a Restraining Order Violation

-If a restraining order has already been issued against you, you must follow the conditions mandated by the order.
+If a restraining or protective order has already been issued against you, you must follow the conditions mandated by the order.
 If you are accused of violating the order, you will be charged with a criminal offense, and you could be convicted of either a misdemeanor or a felony depending on your unique circumstances and the nature of the violation.
 Some consequences of violating a restraining order include:

 - Jail time.